-69. Courts have long looked askance at governmental demands for information of donors and supporters of non-profit entities through which they associate, especially when those entities are engaged in political or other controversial speech or activities.

-70. While the name, address, employer, and occupation of donors who have contributed more than \$200 to the RNC in a calendar year are subject to public disclosure under the Federal Election Campaign Act, other information likely included in the requested records, such as which digital campaigns the supporters responded to, the coalitions they have joined, their volunteer activities, their propensity for contribution, and their support of various political positions are not public.
-The Salesforce Subpoena also would require Salesforce to produce information regarding individuals who have contributed less than \$200 in a calendar year to the RNC, and who therefore are not subject to public disclosure under federal campaign finance law.

-71. Moreover, not even the names of persons who volunteer for or merely support the RNC and Republican candidates are typically subject to disclosure and would be included in the requested data.

-72. The release of this information exposes these donors, volunteers, members, and other supporters of the RNC and Republican candidates to the risk of "economic reprisal, loss of employment, threat of physical coercion, and other manifestations of public hostility" by individuals opposed to their association with the RNC and Republican candidates.
+- 81. Courts have long looked askance at governmental demands for information of donors and supporters of non-profit entities through which they associate, especially when those entities are engaged in political or other controversial speech or activities. - 82.
+While the name, address, employer, and occupation of donors who have contributed more than \$200 to the RNC in a calendar year are subject to public disclosure under the Federal Election Campaign Act, other information likely included in the requested records, such as which digital campaigns the supporters responded to, the coalitions they have joined, their volunteer activities, their propensity for contribution, and their support of various political positions are not public.
+The Salesforce Subpoena also would require Salesforce to produce RNC data that would include information regarding the millions of specific individuals who have contributed \$200 or less in a calendar year to the RNC, and who therefore are not subject to public disclosure under federal campaign finance law. - 83.
+Moreover, this data would include other information that is not publicly disclosed under campaign finance regulations, such as the names and other identifying information of persons who have volunteered for, or who merely support, the RNC and Republican candidates. - 84.
+The release of this information exposes these donors, volunteers, members, and other supporters of the RNC and Republican candidates to the risk of "economic reprisal, loss of employment, threat of physical coercion, and other manifestations of public hostility" by individuals opposed to their association with the RNC and Republican candidates.
 NAACP v.
 Alabama ex rel.
-Patterson, 357 U.S. 449 (1958).
+Patterson, 357 U.S. 449, 462 (1958).

-- 73. The Salesforce Subpoena is therefore a transparent effort to chill the speech of the Select Committee members' political opponents. - 74.
+- 85. The Salesforce Subpoena is therefore a transparent effort to chill the speech of the Select Committee members' political opponents. - 86.
 The body that issued the Salesforce Subpoena is composed of nine members, seven of whom belong to the political party opposed to Plaintiff, and none of whom were recommended by Leader McCarthy, in violation of H. Res.
-503. - 75.
-While the Salesforce Subpoena serves no legitimate purpose given it has been issued by an irregularly formed and non-legislative special committee, it is substantially likely that allowing a partisan select committee of Congress to subpoena the private and proprietary political and donor information of the opposition political party will chill current and future political party officials' and donors' associational and free speech rights. - 76.
+503. - 87.
+While the Salesforce Subpoena serves no legitimate purpose given it has been issued by an irregularly formed and non-legislative special committee, it is substantially likely that allowing a partisan select committee of Congress to subpoena the private and proprietary political and donor information of the opposition political party will chill current and future political party officials' and donors' associational and free speech rights. - 88.
 Email campaigns are one of the most effective tools available to political organizations to disseminate campaign messaging and build associational support among the electorate.
-The prospect of producing internal deliberations, political strategy, and metadata connected to recipients of email campaigns will frustrate Plaintiff's ability to pursue political goals such as winning elections and advocating for its policies by revealing to political opponents its activities, strategies, and tactics. - 77.
-Compelled disclosure also poses a substantial likelihood that the Committee's dragnet for sensitive campaign data will dissuade individuals from associating with the Plaintiff for fear of intrusion into their private associations-or even reprisal.
-Am. for Prosperity Found. v.
+The prospect of producing internal deliberations, political strategy, and metadata connected to recipients of email campaigns will frustrate the Plaintiff's ability to pursue political goals such as winning elections and advocating for its policies by revealing to political opponents its activities, strategies, and tactics. - 89.
+Compelled disclosure also poses a substantial likelihood that the Select Committee's dragnet for sensitive campaign data will dissuade individuals from associating with the Plaintiff for fear of intrusion into their private associations-or even reprisal.
+Americans for Prosperity Found. v.
 Bonta, 141 S. Ct.
 2373, 2382 (2021) (citing NAACP, 357 U.S. at 464).
-The Committee's overbroad and cumulative Salesforce Subpoena is an unjustified intrusion into one of this nation's most cherished liberties: free speech and association with a party of one's choosing free from political vendetta or coercion.
+The Select Committee's overbroad and cumulative Salesforce Subpoena is an unjustified intrusion into one of this nation's most cherished liberties: free speech and association with a party of one's choosing free from political vendetta or coercion.

-78. Because the Salesforce Subpoena strikes at the heart of the RNC's and its supporters' First Amendment associational and speech rights and because the Salesforce Subpoena serves no legitimate purpose, it violates the First Amendment.
+90. Because the Salesforce Subpoena strikes at the heart of the RNC's and its supporters' First Amendment associational and speech rights and because the Salesforce Subpoena serves no legitimate purpose, it violates the First Amendment.